i-am-grub/MultiGP_Toolkit/README.md

 Refresh the options in the ```MultiGP Race``` selector

 #### Import Pilots (Button)
-Import Pilots from selected ```MultiGP Race```.
-This import includes the pilot's MultiGP pilot id.
-The id is mandatory for pushing results
+Import Pilots from selected ```MultiGP Race```
+- This import includes the pilot's MultiGP pilot id.
+The MultiGP pilot id is mandatory for pushing results

 #### Import Race (Button)
 Import the selected ```MultiGP Race```
 - If the race is detected to be a non-ZippyQ race, the heats and pilot's slot order will also be set up
-- When pilots are added to their heats, they are assigned by MultiGP's slot number, NOT their frequency
+- When pilots are added to their heats, they are assigned to their race slot by MultiGP's slot number, NOT their frequency.
+    - You can set the MultiGP Frequency Profile by going to your event on the MultiGP website and head to ```Manage >> Manage Race >> Frequency Profile```.
+This should be configured before importing a race.
 - If a pilot is not in the RotorHazard system and is needed in the race setup, they will automatially be imported

 #### Import ZippyQ Round (Button)